varul29/SHT25_GoogleSheets_GoogleScript/README.md

       #define Addr 0x40

 - Start I2C transmission and initialize the registers and request for 2 bytes data from where we will read the sensor data.
-- If 2 bytes data will be available then we will read the sensor data and using mentioned below formulas we are converting the desired values
+- If 2 bytes data will be available then read the sensor data and using mentioned below formulas we are converting the desired values
 - Print the values in a serial monitor screen

 ## ESP8266 connection with WiFi and google spreadsheet